Captainlonate/not_plutotv_interview/README.md

 which will likely be reflected in the accuracy of my answer lol

-To instill confidence, I've included a Github link to a past project I wrote, where I used Generator functions so you could see how I've used them in the wild.
+To instill confidence, I've included a Github link to a past project I wrote, where I used Generator functions so you could see that I've used them in the wild.
 ```

 ## The channel app should satisfy all conditions: (src/index.js)

-* I just created a create-react-app and moved the source code into this project.
-The only thing I added was `node-sass` so I could keep using your pre-written styles.
+* I moved the source into a create-react-app.
+I added `node-sass` so I could keep using your pre-written styles.
 * I implemented the 'favorite' feature for categories
-  * If one is favorited, the favorite button appears 'active', and a new category appears at the top of the categories list, hinting at the category.
+  * See the screenshot at the bottom
 * Everything is sorted alphabetically
-* I changed the css just a tiny bit, so that the images, labels and buttons would line up.
+* I changed the css only when it was necessary.
 I wrote notes in the .scss file marking the changes I made.
-I used B.E.M. (although I normally used styled-components).
+  * I used B.E.M. (although I normally used styled-components).
-* I made use of `useMemo` like we talked about so you could see what I was suggesting earlier today.
+* I used of `useMemo` like we talked about earlier.
-* I curried some utility functions, and partially applied a couple to create specialized functions (I was talking about it but didn't express myself well, so I wanted to show you a concrete example.
-Normally I'd have ramda)
+* Since you mentioned "currying", I curried a couple functions and partially applied them to create specialized utility functions, from generic ones.
-* I considered breaking out the list management into a custom react hook, like `useFilteredList` or something, but I was worried it would make the code look so complex that it was hard to follow.
+* I considered breaking out the list management into a custom react hook, like `useFilteredList`, but I was worried it would make the code look so complex that it was hard to follow.
 Especially with it all in one file.
 So I didn't.

 ## Generators (generators.js)
 I did all of the work right in the provided file.
 I "explained" myself within the comments.